dasiths/dasiths.github.io/_posts/2023-01-06-instrument-mqtt-open-telemetry-python.md

 ```

 ### Summary
-The above code samples should now allow you to setup tracing, metrics and logging for a python app, instrument paho-mqtt library for trace context propagation and then export telemetry to a OTLP endpoint (OTLP Collector).
+The above code samples should now allow you to setup tracing, metrics and logging for a python app, instrument paho-mqtt library for trace context propagation and then export telemetry to a OTLP endpoint (OTEL Collector).

 You can find the code samples [here](https://github.com/dasiths/OpenTelemetryDistributedTracingSample/tree/master/python).